|Major Groups > Boletes > Red-Pored Boletes > Boletus rubroflammeus|

 Boletus rubroflammeus is a red-pored, red-capped, blue-staining bolete from eastern North America's hardwood forests.
-Its stem is beautifully reticulate with a red, net-like pattern, and its cap surface turns fleetingly bluish purple with ammonia (a fact not previously reported, to my knowledge).
-When young the cap is matted with a grayish material that soon all-but disappears, but can be found along the margin of the mature cap.
+Its stem is beautifully reticulate with a red, net-like pattern, and its cap surface turns fleetingly bluish with strong bases.
+When young the cap is matted with a grayish material that soon all but disappears, but can sometimes be found along the margin of the mature cap.
 Look-alike eastern boletes include Boletus flammans (appearing only under conifers), Butyriboletus floridanus (limited to the southeast, mature pore surface more orange, cap not initially matted with grayish material), and Boletus rhodosanguineus (stem more yellow, especially toward base; cap becoming mottled with browns; odor very strong and sickly sweet).

-Cap: 6-12 cm; convex, becoming broadly convex; dry; finely velvety when very young, but soon bald; purplish red to pinkish red, hardly fading; when young often matted with a grayish material that is later visible along the margin.
+Cap: 6–12 cm; convex, becoming broadly convex; dry; finely velvety when very young, but soon bald; purplish red to pinkish red, hardly fading; when young often matted with a grayish material that is sometimes visible along the margin in mature caps.

-Stem: 6-8 cm long; 1-3 cm thick; more or less equal; orange-yellow at the apex and the base, especially when young; colored like the cap overall; dry; reticulate with a fine red reticulum over the upper half; bald underneath the reticulum; basal mycelium yellowish.
+Stem: 6–8 cm long; 1–3 cm thick; more or less equal; orange-yellow at the apex and the base, especially when young; colored like the cap overall; dry; reticulate with a fine red reticulum over the upper half; bald underneath the reticulum; basal mycelium pale yellow.

 Flesh: Pale yellow in cap; sometimes with reddish streaks in stem; staining promptly blue when sliced.